jackstapleton/rdb-autoscaling/index.md

 Scaling storage for our kdb+ databases can be relatively simple in the cloud.
 As the database grows we can provision extra storage volumes for our instances, or increase the size of the ones currently in use.

-Alternatively an elastic file system could be used.
-Amazon EFS is one example, it is a network file system (NFS) fully managed by AWS.
-As files are added to EFS AWS will automatically scale the size and throughput of the file system.

 Reading and writing data are prime use cases for scaling compute power within a kdb+ application.
 Scaling compute for reading has been covered by Rebecca Kelly in her blog post [Kx in the Public Cloud: Autoscaling using kdb+](https://kx.com/blog/kx-in-the-public-cloud-auto-scaling-using-kdb).
 Here Rebecca demonstrates how to scale the number of historical database (HDB) servers to handle an increasing or decreasing number of queries.